 Near-ultraviolet (NUV) and near-infrared lasers are also useful in removing dental calculus.
 The use of lasers in dental calculus removal provides additional benefits when compared to conventional hand tools.
 This is because thin and flexible fibers can emit laser energy that can access periodontal pockets.
 Periodontal pockets can otherwise be challenging to reach.

 These methods in calculus teeth treatment demand extensive dentistry knowledge and training.
-Dental hygienists must learn and adapt them before performing these techniques in a dentist’s office.
+Dental hygienists must learn and adapt to them before performing these techniques in a dentist’s office.

 Plaque and tartar on teeth, MedlinePlus, 2020, https://medlineplus.gov/ency/article/002044.htm